 During cancer treatment you might need to change your diet to help build up your strength and withstand the effects of the cancer and its treatment.
-This may mean eating things that are not normally recommended when you are in good health.
+This may mean eating things that aren’t normally recommended when you are in good health.
 For instance, you may need high-fat, high-calorie foods to keep up your weight, or thick, cool foods like ice cream or milk shakes because sores in your mouth and throat are making it hard to eat anything.
-The type of cancer, your treatment, and any side effects you have must be considered when you’re trying to figure out the best ways to get the nutrition your body needs.
+The type of cancer, your treatment, and any side effects you have must be considered when trying to figure out the best ways to get the nutrition your body needs.

 - Loss of appetite (anorexia)

 - Feeling very tired all the time (fatigue)